Time-Travel Rephotography: Method

 \subsection{Latent Code Optimization}

-We recover our final modern portrait result $\hat{I}$ by optimizing the latent code of StyleGAN2 to minimize all losses presented: $ \mathcal{L}_{recon} + \lambda_{color}\mathcal{L}_{color} + \lambda_{ctx}\mathcal{L}_{ctx}$.
-Similar to previous hybrid methods~\cite{baylies2019, zhu2016generative}, we initialize the latent code using the sibling code, and follow Abdal~\etal~\cite{abdal2019image2stylegan} and optimize over an extended $\mathcal{W}+$ code, that contains 18 different copies of the 512-dimensional $\mathcal{W}$ latent code used at different resolutions from $4{\times}4$ to $1024{\times}1024$.
-As noted in StyleGAN2~\cite{Karras2019stylegan2}, these codes correspond roughly to different perceptual aspects of the image.
-The coarser spatial codes determine the overall structure of the face (identity, pose, expression etc.), whereas the finer layers decide aspects like skin tone, skin texture, and lighting.
-We exploit this property and optimize the codes for layers up to $64 {\times} 64$ in resolution, as they are sufficient to capture the identity and characteristic facial features.
-The finer spatial codes are copied from the sibling.
+Similar to previous methods~\cite{baylies2019, zhu2016generative}, we first initialize with an encoder output (in our case, the sibling's latent codes), and then optimize the latent codes, the CRF parameters, and the \stylegantwo{} per-layer noise maps.
+These are optimized to minimize the following loss: where $\mathcal{L}_{noise}$ is a noise map regularization loss~\cite{Karras2019stylegan2}.
+In StyleGAN2~\cite{Karras2019stylegan2}, the latent codes in $\mathcal{W+}$ are used at different scales from $4{\times}4$ to $1024{\times}1024$.
+These codes roughly correspond to different perceptual aspects of an image.
+The coarser spatial codes determine the overall structure of the face (identity, pose, expression etc.), whereas the finer layers encode aspects like skin tone, skin texture, and lighting.
+We leverage the expressiveness of $\mathcal{W+}$ space and optimize codes for layers up to $64 {\times} 64$, which are sufficient to capture the identity and facial features.
+The finer spatial codes are copied from those of the sibling.